87 Easy Brunch Recipes You Can Make at Home

 Get our recipe for Baked Eggs with Mushroom and Spinach.

-Some of the best recipes for brunch, especially if you plan to feed larger groups, are the ones where people can build their own customizable versions.
+Some of the best recipes for brunch, especially if you plan to feed larger groups, are the ones where people can build individual, customizable versions.
 That's why breakfast pizzas will be a hit at your next gathering.
-This recipe is a breeze to make, too, because the base is actually English muffins.
+This recipe is a breeze to make, too, because the base is English muffins.

 Get our recipe for Breakfast Pizzas.